-I have taken pretty much every course they’ve put out in the past 2 1/2 years or so thanks to the membership.
+I have taken pretty much every course they’ve put out in the past 2 1/2 years or so thanks to the Mindvalley Membership.
 And, I think I pretty much took all the courses they were putting out in the years before that.
 Maybe I missed one or two.

-In short, I have a lot of experience with Mindvalley, so, from that experience, I feel like I can answer some of the most common questions about Mindvalley.
+In short, I have a lot of experience with Mindvalley, so, from that experience, I feel like I can write a pretty good Mindvalley review and answer some of the most common questions about Mindvalley.

 Is Mindvalley Legit?